dmwm/CMSKubernetes/kubernetes/rucio/README.md

     cd CMSKubernetes/kubernetes/rucio
     ./install_rucio_[production, testbed, etc].sh

+After helm has installed everything and the fts-cert and fts-key secretes are made, the daemons still won't have started because the CronJob which creates the proxy secret will not have run.
+Fix this by manually running the proxy generating job:

+    kubectl create job --from=cronjob/cms-ruciod-testbed-renew-fts-proxy fts1
+    kubectl create job --from=cronjob/cms-analysisd-testbed-renew-fts-proxy fts2

 # To upgrade the servers

 The above is what is needed to get things bootstrapped the first time.
 After this, you can modify the various yaml files and